 “Demand for 4K and HDR content is rising alongside delivery to a panoply of internet connected devices, from 4K TVs and computers to game consoles and mobile devices.
-Netflix is at the forefront of this change and to ensure it delivers highest quality content, it has developed detailed production guidelines with recommended equipment and workflows.
+Netflix is at the forefront of this change and to ensure it delivers highest quality content it’s developed detailed production guidelines with recommended equipment and workflows.

 Senior Partnership Engineer Haruka Miyagawa

-“”Kyodo Television was in charge of producing the content and has two camera types recommended by Netflix’s guidelines, one of which is the PMW-F55.
-The guidelines also require recordings made in 16-bit RAW and the ease with which the F55 is partnered with a RAW recorder made it a natural first choice.
-A test shoot confirmed that this was the right decision with the F55 not only delivering highest quality footage but also providing excellent on-location mobility.
-Despite the fact that none of the camera crew or the directors had previous experience with HDR, and the inability of the crew to bring a HDR monitor to filming locations, the production succeeded in delivering the desired quality.
+Despite the fact that none of camera crew or the directors had previous experience with HDR, and the inability of the crew to bring a HDR monitor to filming locations, the production succeeded in delivering the desired quality.
 Careful research into shooting locations and HDR post-production really paid off.”

 Producer Takehiro Kikuchi, Kyodo Television

 Capturing a scene with its truest visual expression was only possible with 16-bit RAW... it was so important to convey the finer details, the ‘sizzle’ effect of the various foods, that 16-bit was essential.